-To help you discover the best that Tokyo has to offer, we’ve compiled comprehensive lists on the best things to do in Tokyo’s most loved areas.
-Visit these places and you’ll fall head over heels with Tokyo in an instant!
+To help you find the best that Japan has to offer, we’ve compiled comprehensive lists on the best things to do in the country’s most loved areas.
+Visit these places and you’ll fall head over heels with Japan in an instant!

 Akihabara is an unmissable spot to visit on a trip to Tokyo.
 Step out onto the colourful streets to discover the exciting atmosphere in this anime lover’s dream world with a concentration of unique attractions and goodies you’d be hard pressed to find elsewhere.
 Nicknamed “Electric Town”, prepare for multi-storey buildings brimming with electronics, everything anime-related and every kind of themed cafe you could come up with.